-The operating loss for the Group was \$2.09million for the period (6.6% increase on the previous period's operating loss).
+The operating loss for the Group was \$1,397 million for the period (33% decrease on the previous period's operating loss).
 Factors leading to this result are explained in the revenue and expense analysis sections above.
-The Group maintains a cash balance of \$2.3million at the end of the period.
-Of the cash held, \$2.2million is held in trust as part of the Stock Exchange's market compensation arrangements and guarantees leaving \$0.13million as working capital for the NSX Group as at 30 June.
-The remaining funding due from Financial and Energy Exchange for the SIMVSE joint venture is \$0.71million.
-The Group is reliant on funding from FEX.
+The Group maintains a cash balance of \$2.4 million at the end of the period.
+Of the cash held, \$2.2 million is held as part of the Stock Exchange's market compensation arrangements and other general guarantees leaving \$0.2 million as working capital for the NSX Group as at 30 June.
+The remaining funding due from Financial and Energy Exchange for the SIMVSE joint venture is \$0.7 million as at 30 June 2015.

-Earnings per share (EPS) decreased from (1.97) cents per share to (2.04) cents per share or a decline of 3.6%.
+Earnings per share (EPS) increased from (2.0) cents per share to (1.3) cents per share or an improvement of 34.7% based on a weighted average number of shares of 104,857,621.
+Net tangible asset backing per share improved from 0.5 cents to 2.0 cents.